serverless/blog/posts/2017-XX-XX-serverless-monitoring-the-good-the-bad-and-the-ugly.md

 <img src='https://media.giphy.com/media/VtR7L2GCNQB56/giphy.gif' width="100%">
 </p>

-# Serverless monitoring, the good, the bad and the ugly

 Not so long ago, a job requirement pushed me into the world of FaaS.
 I was thrilled to the notion of abstracting away even more of the tedious work we developers should not need to know.
 "We are not operations engineers!"
 I exclaimed proudly.
 "We should not need to dabble in the dark arts of the Linux Shell."

 Little did I know how wrong I was.
 The Linux Shell is a tool that will never be replaced.
 Learning it today will mean you'll use it in years to come.
 Having a "real" server (it's not real, it's VM, I know) where you interact with the Operating System, install what you please and run applications how you see fit is a walk in the park.